societyinforisk/blog/content/pages/siracon.md

 - [Hilton Garden Inn](http://hiltongardeninn3.hilton.com/en/hotels/minnesota/hilton-garden-inn-minneapolis-downtown-MSPCNGI/index.html)
 - [Holiday Inn Express](http://www.hiexpress.com/hotels/us/en/minneapolis/mspdt/hoteldetail)

-We found out there is another conference in town that week, and rooms are filling fast.
+There is another conference in town that week, and rooms are filling fast.
 We recommend you book your accommodations now.

 The Grand Hotel has extended us a courtesy block on a limited number of rooms if you book between now and September 3rd.
 These are run-of-house rooms, mostly single king, at a rate of $299 per night.
 Additional details: